ElectricMolasses/battleship/README.md

 Mocha and chai is used for testing, everything else is pure javasript.
 No additional libraries needed to run.

+## Getting Started

+- Just launch index.html, multiplayer is not yet implemented so the game does not require a server to run.

+## Usage

+### Placement

+The game starts in placement mode.
+Click the ship you would like to place on the left, and click the button below your ships to change the current orientation it will place at.
+The ship will always place the upper left section of the ship on the cell you click.
+You can click on a ship you've placed on the left to remove it, allowing you to move it somewhere else.
+There are not yet UI elements to indicate which ships have been placed, or which ship is currently selected.

+### Active Match

 ## Values

 ### Entity Objects